Nik photo

 Distributed systems, Programmable networking, Security (software and network), Automated reasoning, Formal methods.

-Acknowledgement for research funding/support: DARPA, Google, RES-MATCH, URA, XUP.
+Acknowledgement for research funding/support: NSF, DARPA, Google, RES-MATCH, URA, XUP.

 I'm also very grateful to the FABRIC and Chameleon testbeds for enabling some of my group's work.